spotify/scio/site/src/main/paradox/FAQ.md

 Scio's @scaladoc[BigQuery client](com.spotify.scio.bigquery.client.BigQuery) in Scio caches query result in system property `bigquery.cache.directory`, which defaults to `$PWD/.bigquery`.
 Use `rm -rf .bigquery` to invalidate all cached results.
 To disable caching, set system property `bigquery.cache.enabled` to `false`.

-#### How does BigQuery determines job priority?
+#### How does BigQuery determine job priority?

-By default Scio runs BigQuery jobs with `BATCH` priority except when in the REPL where it runs with `INTERACTIVE`.
+By default, Scio runs BigQuery jobs with `BATCH` priority except when in the REPL where it runs with `INTERACTIVE`.
 To override this, set system property `bigquery.priority` to either `BATCH` or `INTERACTIVE`.

 ### Streaming questions